GingerCohle/VLMCSHFG/README.md

 #### Based on the valuable suggestions from the reviewers, we have applied the proposed methods to training with the [Diverse Weather Dataset](https://drive.google.com/drive/folders/1IIUnUrJrvFgPzU8D6KtV0CXa8k1eBV9B) (Thanks to Dr. [AmingWu](https://github.com/AmingWu)), which contains four diverse weather conditions.
 We follow the source-only cross-domain and domain generalization object detection (S-DGOD) setting, in which target domain images without annotations are completely excluded from the training process.
 The target domains are used solely for validating the trained object detector.
 We have updated the configuration files in [diverse101.py](https://github.com/GingerCohle/VLMCSHFG/blob/main/configs/VLMCSHFG/diverser101.yaml), where you must set the source and target domain paths (e.g., *Day-Sunny* for source-only cross-domain and S-DGOD).
 During validation, you may change the validation path accordingly.
 An example is also provided in [paths_catalog_SGDOD.py](https://github.com/GingerCohle/VLMCSHFG/blob/main/fcos_core/config/paths_catalog_SGDOD.py).

 #### We also contribute by providing COCO-format annotations, since the original annotations are in Pascal VOC format.
-The converted annotations have been uploaded to anno [googledrive](https://drive.google.com/drive/folders/10uDLhBJA7FuPl2DvMJH_42bjvbSUcgxa).
+The converted annotations have been uploaded to anno [google drive](https://drive.google.com/drive/folders/10uDLhBJA7FuPl2DvMJH_42bjvbSUcgxa).

+#### The well-trained source-only domain generalization object detection model weights have been uploaded to [google drive](https://drive.google.com/drive/folders/1pMiPDe1If7rssy6332jL6lu_MAzy8UXo?usp=drive_link).

 ## Installation